Sustainable business is one of the most important and satisfying fields that a person can enter.

 2. Multiple Ways to Contribute and Earn a Good Income

 Sustainable business jobs can be found throughout the private and public sectors.
-They exist in organizations that are just getting started with sustainable initiatives as well as those that already have well-established strategies.
+They exist in organizations that are just getting started with sustainable initiatives and those that already have well-established strategies.
 In addition, a growing number of consulting-based sustainability companies offer guidance to other organizations that want to become environmentally and socially responsible.
 So it's possible to find both in-house positions as well as opportunities with consulting firms.

 Since sustainable business professionals tend to have such a wide breadth of knowledge, they can often contribute in several different ways.
 Some of the most common job duties of people in the fields of sustainability management and consulting include: